best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Cells with no data

 ### Accessibility and usability for cells with no data
-When cells with no data are left blank it can cause confusion for users of assistive technology because it makes it difficult for them to work out where the table starts and ends.
+When cells with no data are left blank it can cause confusion for users of assistive technology because it makes it difficult for their technology to work out where the table starts and ends.
 Therefore, blank cells could be considered a fail of accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 However, we are carrying out research into this, it may be the case that as long as a table is marked up correctly, blank cells within a table do not cause a problem for navigation with assistive technology.